-All this, of course, depends on the teacher ensuring that the pupil is at the correct Stage - see assessment material to monitor progress on page 12.
+All this, of course, depends on the teacher ensuring that the child is at the correct Stage - see assessment material to monitor progress on page 12.

-There is a Story Booklet and a Pupil Record Booklet within each of the trugs schools boxes.
-There are a total of two decodable stories at each of the 15 trugs reading Stages.
+There is a Story Booklet and a Pupil Record Booklet within the trugs schools boxes.
+Within these booklets there are two decodable stories at each of the 15 trugs reading Stages.